rei/rei-cedar-docs/docs/release-notes/fall-2021/README.md

 #### Icon Update

-We have introduced a new experiences icon to our [icon library](../../icons/library/)
+We've introduced a new experiences icon to our [icon library](../../icons/library/)
 - Experiences running <icon-experiences-running/>

 ### Fixes